Energy Deregulation in New Hampshire

 Liberty Utilities.
-Residents of New Hampshire who resides in the southern and western part of the state get their electricity and gas services from Liberty Utilities.
+New Hampshire residents who reside in the southern and western parts of the state get their electricity and gas services from Liberty Utilities.

 Address: 407 Miracle Mile Lebanon, NH 03766

-Unitil is known to provide gas and electricity to residents of New Hampshire residing in the south central and southeastern part of the state.
+Unitil is known to provide gas and electricity to residents of New Hampshire residing in the south-central and southeastern parts of the state.